ConferencingSpeech/ConferencingSpeech2021/baseline/readme.md

     1. If you want to adjust the path of the inferencing file, please modify the "./config/test.yaml" file.

-    2: Test Command
+    2: Inference Command
         python test.py -conf ./config/test.yaml

 In the train yaml file:

     conf['train']['checkpoint'] means the path to save experimental model

-In the test yaml file:
+In the inference yaml file:

     conf['test']['checkpoint'] means the path to load experimental model conf['save']['dir'] means the path to save generated wav